How to Write a Therapist Voicemail Script

 Next, it’s a best practice to include instructions and resources for what a caller can do if they’re experiencing a crisis or emergency.
 Be sure to include the direction for them to call 911 if they are experiencing an emergency and 988 if they need immediate support.

-After that, make sure to ask for all the contact information you need from the caller, so that you’re able to learn a little more about them and adequately return their call.
+After that, make sure to ask for all the contact information you need from the caller.
+This way, you can learn a little more about them and ensure you are adequately prepared to return their call.

 It’s also a good idea to provide and commit to a timeline in which you’ll return calls.
 If it takes you two to three business days to return calls, this is the place to state that, so your callers know what to expect.